 The YAML editor is a full-fledged YAML IDE with autocomplete and other features.
-Go to Harness YAML quickstart for more information.
+For more information, go to the Harness YAML overview.

 You can create your own template filter and use it later to view those templates in Harness.
 You can create a template filter at any scope.
 This topic explains the steps to create a template filter at the account scope.

 To create a template filter in Harness, do the following:

 Select ACCOUNT SETTINGS, and then select Account Resources.

 In the top right corner, select the filter icon.

 In Name, enter the name of an existing template, and then select New Filter.